Local Government Act 1888: Counties for other purposes

-The Act ensured that the boundaries used for what it self-defined as "non-administrative purposes" would match the borders set between the administrative counties.
-These purposes were stated to be "sheriff, lieutenant, custos rotulorum, justices, militia, coroner, or other", thus approximating to the functions of modern ceremonial counties.
+Counties were also used as areas for administering justice and organisation of the militia.
+The act adjusted the boundaries for the purposes of "sheriff, lieutenant, custos rotulorum, justices, militia, coroner, or other", ensuring the judicial definitions of the counties matched groups of the administrative counties and county boroughs.

-The counties of Cambridgeshire, Lincolnshire, Northamptonshire, Suffolk, Sussex and Yorkshire were undivided so far as they were one county at the passing of the Act.
+The counties of Cambridgeshire, Lincolnshire, Northamptonshire, Suffolk, Sussex and Yorkshire were undivided so far as they were one county at the passing of the act.
 The three ridings of Yorkshire and the three parts of Lincolnshire therefore retained their status.

 County boroughs were to be administrative counties of themselves.
-The Act provided that each county borough that had previously been part of a county (i.e., was not a county corporate) should continue to be part of that county for non-administrative purposes.
+The act provided that each county borough that had previously been part of a county (i.e., was not a county corporate) should continue to be part of that county for non-administrative purposes, notably judicial functions and lieutenancy.
 If a county borough did not have a separate commission of assize, oyer and terminer and jury service, or gaol delivery, it was deemed to be part of one or more adjoining counties for those purposes.
-The Act also provided for certain financial adjustments between county boroughs and adjoining counties.
+The act also provided for certain financial adjustments between county boroughs and adjoining counties.

-The Act did not in terms affect the status of cities and towns which were counties corporate.
+The act did not in terms affect the status of cities and towns which were counties corporate.
 Most of the counties corporate became county boroughs and therefore administrative counties of themselves, but while other county boroughs continued to be part of their existing counties for all other purposes, that did not apply to existing counties corporate.
-Those that did not become county boroughs became part of adjacent administrative counties but retained their existing lieutenancies and shrievalties.
+Those that did not become county boroughs became part of adjacent administrative counties but retained their existing judicial functions and shrievalties.
+The act did not change which counties, ridings and counties corporate were included in each lieutenancy area; those were already set by the Militia Act 1882 which was left in force, with the exception that if the boundaries of an administrative county changed then so too did any lieutenancy, shrieval or judicial area to match.

+Whilst schedule 3 of the act identified that four of the county boroughs (Bristol, Great Yarmouth, Stockport and York) should be deemed to lie in more than one county for the purposes of the act, those purposes did not include lieutenancy, but were instead concerned with certain financial matters.
+For lieutenancy purposes, Bristol was solely in Gloucestershire, and York was solely in the West Riding.
+The county borough of Great Yarmouth did straddle Norfolk and Suffolk for judicial and lieutenancy purposes after the new county councils came into force, but only for two years; it was placed entirely in Norfolk in 1891.
+After 1891 Stockport was therefore the only county borough to straddle two counties (Cheshire and Lancashire) for the purposes of lieutenancy, a situation which persisted until the major reforms of 1974.